FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

 Put this in the control file:

 ~~~
-Source: hello2
+Source: hello
+Section: devel
+Priority: optional
 Maintainer: John Doe <john@doe.com>

-Package: hello2
+Package: hello
 Architecture: all
 Depends: python
-Description: John's second hello package
+Description: John's hello package
- John's second hello package is written in Python
+ John's package is written in Python
- and prints "hello 2".
+ and prints a greeting.
  .
  It is awesome.
 ~~~

 Note the differences from tutorial 1:

- * We name this package "hello2" instead of "hello1".
  * A new section had been added at the beginning of the file.
 This section is called the *source section*, while the section at the end is called the *package section*.
+ * A "Section" field has been added.
+It specifies which category this package falls in.
+In our case, we specify "devel" as in "developer tools".
+See [the Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-archive.html#s-subsections) for a listing of section names.
+ * A "Priority" field has been added.
+It specifies which [how important](https://www.debian.org/doc/debian-policy/ch-archive.html#s-priorities) this package is.
  * The "Version" field is gone.
 As explained above, dpkg-buildpackage infers the version number from the changelog file.
  * The "Maintainer" field has been moved from the package section to the source section.

 The "Source" field specifies the name of the source package, which may be distinct from the name of the binary package.
 A source package is a special kind of Debian package that does not contain binaries, but source code and packaging specification files, allowing anybody to build a binary package in a fully reproducible manner.
 Source packages will be covered in a later tutorial.
-For now, let's give the source package and the binary package the same name: "hello2".
+For now, let's give the source package and the binary package the same name: "hello".

 ### `debian/changelog`

 Put this in the changelog file:

 ~~~
-hello2 (2.0.0) stretch; urgency=medium
+hello (2.0.0) stretch; urgency=medium

-  * Initial packaging work.
+  * Initial packaging work with dpkg-buildpackage.

  -- John Doe <john@doe.com>  Thu, 06 Jul 2017 09:19:24 +0000
 ~~~